Core Location: Nucleus

 Here's our path:

-We are working in standard tuning.
+Each string is struck twice - Low E to High E. We are working in standard tuning.

 We start slow [with or without metronome], then bump up the tempo once our hands are warm.
-Synchronize the picking with the moment the each finger is fretted; and, lift the previous finger up as the new fretted tone lands [this is called exhange].
+Synchronize the picking with the moment the each finger is fretted; and, lift the previous finger up as the new fretted tone lands [this is called exchange].
 As we increase the tempo, we are entering more advanced levels.

 P = Position.
 The number after is the position; the fret number where the 1 finger is located for a series of tones.
 Use the positions indicated.